prasanthrangan/hyprdots/README.md

 > So please ensure that your Nvidia card supports [dkms](https://wiki.archlinux.org/title/NVIDIA) drivers and hyprland.

 > [!CAUTION]
 > The script modifies your grub config to enable Nvidia drm and theme.
-This script is also designed to be done after a minimal arch installation, using it on previously installed desktop should work but will change whatever you currently have (gtk/qt theming, shell, sddm, grub, etc) and is at your own risk.
+> This script is also designed to be done after a minimal arch installation, using it on previously installed desktop should work but will change whatever you currently have (gtk/qt theming, shell, sddm, grub, etc) and is at your own risk.

-After minimal Arch install (with grub and systemd), clone and execute -
+After a minimal Arch install (with grub and systemd), clone and execute -

 ```shell
 pacman -Sy git